Tap to Read ➤

 Gibbons

-Most couples mate for life, raising babies, grooming, and spending time together.
-However, studies show that they are not as committed as once believed, with many males found cheating or breaking up with partners to find new ones.
+Couples often mate for life, raising babies and spending time together.
+But studies reveal that many aren't as committed as assumed, with males often cheating or seeking new partners.

 Wolves